AnusrutaD/SolidPrinciple/README.md

 ## Interface Segregation Principle

-Interface should be such, that client should implement unnecessary function they do not need
+Interface should be such, that client should not implement unnecessary function they do not need

 ## Dependency Inversion Principle